 Check whether a package is ready for submission to rOpenSci’s peer review system.
 The primary function collates the output of

-R CMD check results, along with a number of statistics via the
+R CMD check results, a number of statistics via the

-pkgstats package, and package structure checks expected for rOpenSci submissions.
+pkgstats package, and checks for package structure expected for rOpenSci submissions.
 The output of this function immediately indicates whether or not a package is “Ready to Submit”.

 pkgstats package also requires the system libraries